 Education and training

 Staten Island University Hospital takes great pride in the quality of its teaching programs.
-The Department of Dentistry conducts one of the oldest major residency programs in the University Hospital system.
-The residency program in general dentistry has been accredited since 1970 with virtually every specialty in the profession represented by the teaching staff, including the pediatric residency program introduced in 2005.
+The Department of Dental Medicine conducts one of the oldest major residency programs in the University Hospital system.
+The residency program in general dentistry has been accredited since 1970 with virtually every specialty in the profession represented by the teaching staff.
+The pediatric residency program was introduced and accredited in 2005.